RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 wget https://wazuh.com/resources/iplist-to-cdblist.py -O /tmp/iplist-to-cdblist.py
 ```

 - Add an additional IP (the attacker) to the list.
-For the demo we will use the Windows endpoint.
+For the test, we will use the Windows endpoint.

 ```
 echo "${replace_by_your_windows_ip_address}" >> /var/ossec/etc/lists/alienvault_reputation.ipset